 Right-clicking over a directory or file in the explorer will give you a context menu with a variety of options.
 Some of these will be typical of any sort of file manager, such as “cut”, “copy”, and/or “paste” options.
-Some of these will be organized according to how IntelliJ IDEA manages application development, such as the “Refactor” sub-menu, where you can rename or move files around.
+Some of these will be organized according to how Android Studio manages application development, such as the “Refactor” sub-menu, where you can rename or move files around.
 Yet others will be specific to Android Studio, such as the ability to invoke wizards to create certain types of Android components or other Java classes.

 Double-clicking on a file usually opens that file in a tab that allows you to edit that file, using some sort of editor.